/user/kayd @ devops :~$ cat comprehensive-guide-to-jenkins-versions.md

 Summary

-A practical guide to Jenkins version selection, covering JVM compatibility, version evolution, agent requirements, and implementation steps.
+A practical guide to Jenkins version selection, covering JVM compatibility, version evolution, and agent requirements, with links to focused deep-dive guides.

 Introduction to Jenkins Versioning